Kyle-Demers08/Data440/HW4/HW#4.md

 ```
 <img width="450" alt="image" src="https://user-images.githubusercontent.com/112887807/199545161-5b7d26bc-88c7-47c4-8a0e-40570b06bf9d.png">

-Q: Does the friendship paradox hold for this user and their friends on Facebook?
+### Q: Does the friendship paradox hold for this user and their friends on Facebook?

 *note* : This user has 98 friends

 The friendship paradox holds for this user.
 When looking at the average, of this users friends, they have more friends than this user does.
 This can be seen in both the graph and the results of the code written above.

+---

-Q2.
-Friendship Paradox on Twitter (4 points)
+### Q2.
+Friendship Paradox on Twitter
 Determine if the friendship paradox holds for your Twitter account.
 Since Twitter is a directed graph, use followers as the value you measure (i.e., "do your followers have more followers than you?").

 If you have less than 50 followers on Twitter, then you can do the analysis for another Twitter account (e.g., my account is acnwala) and substitute the user you pick for you in the questions below.

-Q: What is the mean, standard deviation, and median of the number of followers that your followers have?
+### Q: What is the mean, standard deviation, and median of the number of followers that your followers have?

 Since I do not have a twitter account, I am using user acnwala.